 In a move designed to create a “market leader in non-standard finance,” sub-prime lender Non-Standard Finance (NSF) has made a takeover bid for Provident Financial.
 What’s surprising about the step is that NSF is the smaller of the two rival enterprises and its ambitious, strategic move has not gone unnoticed.
-Provident Financial is not currently in great shape, as it is experiencing the fallout from an attempt to restructure a century-old business model with more technology and fewer staff.
+Provident Financial is not currently in great shape, as it is experiencing the fallout from an attempt to restructure a century-old business model with more technology and less staff.
 The larger lender has so far refused the offer from NSF, calling it “strategically and financially flawed” but that may not be the end of the story.
-Provident Financial’s problems began in mid 2017 and that year it declared a loss of nearly £150m.
-It’s share price collapsed on the back of the failed reorganisation and its share price has not yet recovered.
+Provident Financial’s problems began in mid-2017 and that year it declared a loss of nearly £150m.
+Its share price collapsed on the back of the failed reorganisation and its share price has not yet recovered.

 Non-Standard Finance.
 Established in 2015 and now the third biggest home credit lender.
 NSF offers home credit (“Loans at Home“), bad credit personal loans (“Everyday Loans“) and guarantor loans (“George Banco” and “Trust Two“).
 Expansion in the years since the business was established has seen it go from strength to strength.
 The current top man at NSF is John van Kuffeler who was formerly chief executive and chairman of Provident Financial.

 Provident Financial.
 A well-established lender (created in 1880) with more than 800,000 borrowers committed to doorstep loans repayments.
 The business also includes Vanquis Bank, which offers a credit card with a 69.9% interest rate.
 The larger lender has been struggling as a result of a number of key factors, including a difficult recent restructure and regulatory sanctions.
 The business’ Moneybarn arm, which handles car finance, is currently being investigated by the FCA.
 The regulator is looking at the way it treats borrowers who miss repayments.
-Vanquis has already been ordered to pay £168.8m in compensation and a £2m fine as a result of a previous investigation into failure to disclose certain charges.
+Vanquis has already been ordered to pay £168.8m in compensation and a £2m fine as a result of a previous investigation into its failure to disclose certain charges.